 Fellow parent Dan Jensen made the graphic for me to share with you.
 Thank you, Dan, and thank you fellow educators for doing all you do to be ready for students and families.
 From bulletin boards, to arranging student spaces, to digging into curriculum or pedagogy, and planning community building activities for the first of the year, you’ve got this, especially when you put relationships first!

-Enjoy the back-to-school season!
+Enjoy the back-to-school season,

 #BuildingTraumaSensitiveSchools #GetRegulated #RelationshipsFirst